 What is the motive behind moving indoor cannabis plants outside?

-Some growers choose to move their indoor plants outside for a few reasons.
+Some growers choose switching cannabis from indoor to outdoor for a few reasons.
 One main reason is that it helps the cannabis plants grow better.
 When you take your cannabis plant outside, it can grow more and develop well.
 Its roots won’t be confined like they are indoors, and the plant can grow taller and produce more buds efficiently.

 Another reason is the weather.
 The environment plays a big role in growing cannabis plants, but we can’t control it.
 In places where the weather changes with the seasons, cannabis plants may not do well in cold and very humid conditions.
 That’s why some growers start by growing them indoors and then move them outside when the weather is more suitable.